saadpasta/developerFolio/README.md

 ## Deployment
 When you are done with the setup, you should host your website online.
-We highly recommend to read through the [Deploying on Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) docs for React.
+We highly recommend to read through the [Deploying on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) docs for React.

 #### Configuring GitHub Actions (Recommended)
-First you should enable, Github Actions for the repository you use.
+First you should enable, GitHub Actions for the repository you use.

-The Profile and the Repository information from Github is only created at the time of deploy and the site needs to be redeployed if those information needs to be updated.
-So, a configurable [CRON Job](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events) is setup which deploys your site every week, so that once you update your profile on Github it is shown on your portfolio.
+The Profile and the Repository information from GitHub is only created at the time of deploy and the site needs to be redeployed if those information needs to be updated.
+So, a configurable [CRON Job](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events) is setup which deploys your site every week, so that once you update your profile on GitHub it is shown on your portfolio.
 You can also trigger it manually using `workflow_dispatch` event, see [this guide](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch) on how to do that.

-- When you are done with the configuration, we highly recommend to read through the [Github Actions Configuring a workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) docs.
+- When you are done with the configuration, we highly recommend to read through the [GitHub Actions Configuring a workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) docs.

-#### Deploying to Github Pages
+#### Deploying to GitHub Pages

-This section guides you to deploy your portfolio on Github pages.
+This section guides you to deploy your portfolio on GitHub pages.

 - Navigate to `package.json` and enter your domain name instead of `https://developerfolio.js.org/` in `homepage` variable.
 For example, if you want your site to be `https://<your-username>.github.io/developerFolio`, add the same to the homepage section of `package.json`.